mtshomskyieee/DocumentClassifier/README.md

 ![img.png](img.png)
 ## Features

 - **Preprocessing Options**: Clean and prepare your text with options like lowercase conversion, punctuation removal, and more.
-It's like giving your documents a fresh shave and a clean suit.
 - **Tokenization and N-grams**: Choose how to split your text and decide on n-gram sizes.
-It's like choosing your weapon before a heist.
 - **Clustering and Visualization**: Group similar documents and visualize them with style.
-See your documents form clusters like a gang of misfits plotting their next move.
+See your documents form clusters .
 - **Similarity Metrics**: Dive deep into the numbers with cosine, Euclidean, Jaccard, and centroid similarities.
-It's all about the details, darling.
 - **Export Results**: Take your findings with you in JSON or CSV format.
-Because a good detective always shares their case files.

 ## Installation